nodiura/terraform-aws-security_gr/README.md

 # terraform-aws-security_gr
-# dont run terraform init, plan or apply from this repo
+# dont run terraform init, plan, or apply from this repo
-# this is remon module for vpc-security groups
+# This is remote module for vpc-security groups